LaimonasMas/01-projektas/README.md

 # My First Project at Baltic Institute of Technology
 ### Simple landing page

-This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
-Thank you for your cooperation!

 Site published at https://laimonasmas.github.io/01-projektas/

 ## Project features